timmcginley/41936/Subjects/PM-ICT/index.md

 In Part B, present the following drawings:
 1. Selected IT tools for simulation/analysis and BIM-modelling
 2. How and when information are exchanged inside the team
-3. Coordinated schedule of activities for the entire team in the 13-week period How the team will meet client requirements
+3. Coordinated schedule of activities for the entire team in the 13-week period how the team will meet client requirements

 ### Part C